 What is Digital Marketing?

-Digital marketing encompasses all forms of adverts that are displayed on your electronic device on the internet, in your apps, and your email accounts.
+Digital marketing encompasses all forms of adverts that are displayed on your electronic device on the internet, in your apps, and in your email accounts.
 Companies use digital platforms such as social media, email, websites, and search engines for advertising their products and offerings to consumers based on keywords, customer behaviors, and search history.

 Marketers build a strategy around your goals and business needs to ensure your company gets the best reach to a targeted audience that helps you get the best ROI (return on investment) based on your budget.

-The content of digital adverts are incredibly interactive and can range anywhere from a video clip or an email with a call to action to an enticing flash game.
+The content of digital adverts is incredibly interactive and can range anywhere from a video clip or an email with a call to action to an enticing flash game.
 The nature of this content depends on your company’s brand and the platform you decide to use, such as Google Ads or Facebook Ads.

 The Pros and Cons of Digital Marketing